 This starts off as a story about two high schools and a girl who freaks out on a class trip, but it ends up being about something so much bigger and more disturbing.

-When we decided to record a bunch of car salesman for a month as they tried to make their monthly quota, we had no idea the mayhem and drama we’d capture on tape.
+When we decided to record a bunch of car salesmen for a month as they tried to make their monthly quota, we had no idea the mayhem and drama we’d capture on tape.

 Drenched in feeling, really funny, and – if you’re going through a break-up right now – weirdly comforting.
 Also: Phil Collins, as you’ve never ever heard him.